paddeaux/radian/README.md

 # MSc Data Science & Analytics Project - Random Spatial Data Generation with Python
-This repo holds everything for my MSc in Data Science project.
-The project involves the creation of a Python tool to generate realistic random spatial data for use in assessment
+This Git Repository contains the source code, documentation, and resulting scenario files for my thesis as part of my MSc in Data Science and Analytics with Manyooth University.
+The aim of this project is to create a Python-based piece of software that will allow for simple generation of realistic random spatial data for use in classroom assessments as part of the postgraduate module CS621 - Spatial Databases.

+The **RADIAN** (RAnDom spatIal dAta geNerator) is the result of this project, and allows users to produce realistic-looking, randomly generated datasets through implementation of a Voronoi-based buffering system, along with a number of user specified parameters.

 ## Running the Software
 Running the tool will require installation of the necessary third-party packages including geopandas.
 The `msc_pg.py` file must be run in the same directory as the `parameters.json` file.
 The description and expected values for the parameters are as follows: